-Pass ("P")/No Record ("NR") grades
+Pass ("P")/No Credit ("NC") grades

-With the approval of the advisor and course instructor, junior- and senior-level students may elect to attempt a maximum of 20 s.h. outside core, major, or minor requirements, and those courses required for certification, on a pass/no record basis.
-Courses offered on a pass/no record only basis may be used at the discretion of the department to meet major or minor requirements.
-Credit and a P (pass) grade is granted provided the student has earned the equivalent of a 'C' grade or better.
+With the approval of the advisor and course instructor, junior- and senior-level students may elect to attempt a maximum of 20 s.h. outside core, major, or minor requirements, and those courses required for certification, on a pass/no credit basis.
+Courses offered on a pass/no credit only basis may be used at the discretion of the department to meet major or minor requirements.
+Credit and a P (pass) grade are granted provided the student has earned the equivalent of a 'C' grade or better.
 A 'P' grade will have no effect on the grade point average.
-Students who earn a grade below a 'C' will not receive credit for the course and an 'NR' (no record) grade will appear on the transcript.
-NR grades will have no effect on the grade point average.
-A student must submit an approved pass/no record option form to the registrar's office before the end of the Friday of the second week of classes.
+Students who earn a grade below a 'C' will not receive credit for the course and an 'NC' (no credit) grade will appear on the transcript.
+NC grades will have no effect on the grade point average.
+A student must submit an approved pass/no credit option form to the registrar's office before the end of the Friday of the second week of classes.